 Dan Nordstrom, CEO of Outdoor Research, says the outdoor industry needs all hands on deck

-The kind of behavior Donald Trump bragged and joked about is very real for women with wilderness jobs.
-It's not "locker room talk," and it's not OK.
+The kind of behavior Donald Trump bragged and joked about is very real for women with wilderness jobs

 As gear companies increase their direct-to-consumer sales, “pro deals” and “friends and family" promotions, retailers protest that they can’t compete.
 They’re being undercut and left holding the bag on inventory they can’t possibly sell at the same discounts.
 Todd Frank, owner of The Trail Head, an independent Missoula, Montana-based specialty outdoor retailer, says enough is enough.
 If vendors continue to offer these discounts and lure his customers away, he’ll stop doing business with them—and he calls on other retailers to join him.